| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 The pump is

-Well you gone and done it now.
+locked up Well you gone and done it now.
 Check the pump for

 oil.
 Fill to correct level and manually actuate pump, assuming you can.
 Sometimes it is